|Rosemary and her guitar

 At age 21, after my often-swollen tonsils were removed, I was invited to take singing lessons from Glo Ferrer in Toronto.
 I was in my fourth year at Ryerson at the time, taking interior design, so I didn’t take the singing too seriously – I mean, wasn’t I supposed to be an interior designer?
 So when Glo sent me off to audition for Godspell (1972) I guess I really didn’t have my heart in it.
 I was too shy, standing beside all those professionals, or should I say, those who became professionals, like Martin Short and Gilda Radner.
 I often wonder what life might have been like if I had been confident and taken it all more seriously.

 It was while living in Vancouver in the 1980's that I took a few more vocal sessions this time with Patricia Dalquist who remembered me from days in Toronto with Glo Ferrer.
 With a bit more encouragement, church performances, coffee houses and community concerts the singing developed.
 Over the years the voice has mellowed and matured, dropped about an octave to tenor, but I can still do soprano.
 And I do feel much more comfortable and relaxed on stage even though I may trip and get tied up in cables.
 Better late than never eh?
 And because I'm still a writer, singing is still a bit of a passtime.
 It's never too late for dreams!

 I don’t have any awards or anything, just lots of thank you cards, certificates of appreciation, smiles, and warm hugs and handshakes.
-Knowing that someone has been touched by my singing and performance is award enough.
+Knowing that someone has been touched by my music, singing and performance is award enough.
 Even now, I feel so blessed and get quite choked when someone comes up to me and tells me, "I play your CD almost every day!"